Keyboard shortcuts

 stepsEmit an Argo steps: (sequential) template instead of the default data-dependency dag:.

-on_exit_if_root = tWhole-workflow exit handler on this template’s own spec.hooks.exit.
-Fires only when this template is the workflow you submit.
+on_exit_if_root = tWhole-workflow exit handler that fires only when this template is the workflow you submit.
 Distinct from the per-task .on_exit(t) builder.

-All are optional.
-A parameter name (i.e. a function argument) or a name = "…" value that a YAML 1.1 parser reads as a boolean/null (y/yes/n/no/on/off/true/false, null, ~, any case) is a compile error — Argo’s YAML→JSON parser would silently mis-type it.
+A parameter name (i.e. a function argument) or a name = "…" value that a YAML 1.1 parser reads as a boolean/null (y / yes / n / no / on / off / true / false / null / ~, any case) is a compile error: Argo’s YAML→JSON parser would silently mis-type it.

 Timeouts